CodySchrank/makeplexmovie/README.md

 # makeplexmovie

 Preps a movie for plex by stripping extraneous files, offering rename options, and then moving it to plex movie location.
+If subtitles exist it moves those too.
+Currently only finds .mp4 and .mkv

 # Install